 o How to get started with vintage clothing.
 (1) See the info below for places to buy vintage clothing.
 (2) Note that Mike & Mary Richardson have good collections of vintage and vintage style clothing, so get with us and we’ll be happy to share any info we have and get you started in the right direction for vintage clothing.

-Vintage clothing – some advice for men.
 (1) Be persistent.
 As previously noted, authentic swing-era vintage clothing in good condition, especially in the larger sizes, can be hard to find.
 But don’t let that stop you – the hunt is part of the fun!

 (2) If you got it, wear it.
-Over time, I’ve managed to acquire some really nice 1920’s/30’s/40’s/early 1950’s vintage clothing items: ties, shoes, suits, jackets, pants, overcoats, gloves, etc… I first started wearing vintage clothing when I would go swing dancing.
+Over time, I’ve managed to acquire some really nice 1920’s/30’s/40’s/early 1950’s vintage clothing items: ties, shoes, suits, jackets, pants, overcoats, gloves, etc… I first started wearing vintage clothing when I would go out swing dancing.
 At most swing dance events I wear vintage clothing, primarily the 1930’s or 40’s vintage look.
 My wife Mary also likes to wear vintage clothing, and we often get compliments on our clothing choices.

 But I was initially hesitant to wear vintage clothes as a part of my “regular” clothing choices.
 But now I feel very comfortable and confident wearing vintage clothes on a regular basis.